 Several organisations are responsible for organic certification and inspection:

-- ACT Organic Certification Thailand – Independent certification body
+- ACT Organic Certification Thailand – Independent certification body for International Standards.

 How to Identify Certified Organic Products